RenderKit/ospray/README.md

 The [path tracer](#path-tracer) offers a thin glass material useful for objects with just a single surface, most prominently windows.
-It models a very thin, transparent slab, i.e. it behaves as if a second, virtual surface is parallel to the real geometric surface.
+It models a thin, transparent slab, i.e., it behaves as if a second, virtual surface is parallel to the real geometric surface.
 The implementation accounts for multiple internal reflections between the interfaces (including attenuation), but neglects parallax effects due to its